ahmedsmra/Smartphones-Sales-analysis-using-Power-BI/README.md

-# 🚀 Smartphones Sales: Product Analysis Project using Power BI 📊📱
+# 🚀 Smartphones Sales Analysis using Power BI 📊📱

 Excited to share my latest data analysis project using Power BI, where I explored over 900 smartphone models to uncover insights into pricing, features, and trends!